Exploring Sexual Addiction as an Attachment Disorder

 Group therapy sessions can provide you with new ideas and insights on how to overcome your addiction, while medications can help address brain chemical imbalances and mood symptoms that may be contributing to sexual addiction.

 Your first step in treating sexual addiction as an attachment disorder is to contact an addiction specialist who can connect with you therapists, psychiatrists, and treatment centers that can accurately diagnose and treat your condition.
-Call our helpline at 800-598-5053 to get started with treatment, and learn how to navigate your way to a healthier, addiction-free life.
+Call our helpline at 800-598-5053 (Who Answers?) to get started with treatment, and learn how to navigate your way to a healthier, addiction-free life.